PTAB

 2. Patent Overview

-- Brief Description: The ’192 patent is directed to a method for connecting a reconstitution device to a drug container to reconstitute a medication dose.
-The method involves providing a device with sleeve members that slide axially, moving a piercing member from an inactivated position outside a receiving chamber to an activated position inside the chamber to establish fluid communication.
+• Brief Description: The ’192 patent is directed to a method for connecting a reconstitution device to a drug container.
+The device includes a piercing member and sliding sleeve members that allow it to be attached to a container in an inactivated state and later activated to establish fluid communication.

 3. Grounds for Unpatentability

-Ground 2: Obviousness of Claims 1-7 over Honda in view of Forman
+Ground 2: Obviousness - Claims 1-7 are obvious over Honda in view of Forman

-- Expectation of Success: A POSITA would have a reasonable expectation of success because combining the known attachment mechanism of Forman with the device of Honda is a predictable substitution of one known component for another to achieve a known goal.
+• Expectation of Success: A POSITA would have had a high expectation of success in combining the references, as it involved the simple substitution of one known container attachment mechanism (Forman's) for another (Honda's) to achieve a more secure connection.

 4. Key Claim Construction Positions